If you take this course, you must read and agree to the following policies.

 We will use Max, by Cycling '74, for the entire course.
 You can do your work with Max in the studio (or sometimes in M373 in the Music Library), but you will progress more quickly if you install the program on your own computer (running macOS or Windows).
 If you have a laptop, you can then use it during class when we work on Max patching.
 This helps some people to learn the program better.

 You can use Max with full functionality for one month for free.
 Installation requires a Cycling '74 account to move beyond demo mode, so that you can save files.

-We use a keypad access code for the studio doors.
-DO NOT SHARE THIS CODE WITH ANYONE!
-Do not mention the code or anything about its construction (e.g., number of characters) on social media, or to anyone.
+We use keypad access codes for the studio doors.
+DO NOT SHARE YOUR CODE WITH ANYONE!
+Do not mention your code or anything about its construction (e.g., number of characters) on social media, or to anyone.
 Doing so reduces the security of the code, even if you don’t reveal it.

 Please report all broken equipment or software immediately to both Prof. Gibson and Prof. Wang (email links on the course home page).

-You will submit in Canvas a series of listening responses to the assigned pieces.
-These are graded pass/fail and must be done before the group class to receive a passing grade.
+You will submit in Canvas Discussions a series of listening responses to assigned pieces.
+These are graded pass/fail and must be done before the Tuesday class to receive a passing grade on the response.

-The descriptions of the exercises and projects are online, linked from the syllabus page.
-Timely completion of work is an important part of your grade.
+Timely completion of assignments is an important part of your grade.
 For the projects, which take longer than a week to do, we expect to see evidence of weekly progress.
-If you’re having trouble completing your work on time, it is your responsibility to contact Prof. Wang for advice.
+If you’re having trouble completing your work on time, it is your responsibility to contact your instructors for advice.